 He felt incredible pressure to turn the situation around.
 But his resources were limited not just because of the disaster at Pearl Harbor, but also by the Allied grand strategy of concentrating on Europe first.
 He was limited to attacking the Japanese periphery and small outposts.

 The Admiral worried, writing to his wife in March 1942, “I will be lucky to last six months.
 The public may demand action and results faster than I can produce,” according to Admiral Nimitz: The Commander of the Pacific Ocean Theater, by Brayton Harris.

-Chester Nimitz’s great strength lay in his ability to act as part of a team and cultivate strong relationships.
-After an initial rocky start with his irascible superior, Admiral Ernest King, Commander in Chief of the U.S. Fleet, the pair developed a relationship of respect — which was apparently very hard to do considering Admiral King’s reputation for arrogance.
+Admiral Chester Nimitz’s great strength lay in his ability to act as part of a team and cultivate strong relationships.
+After a rocky start with his irascible superior, Admiral Ernest King, Commander in Chief of the U.S. Fleet, the pair developed a relationship of respect — which was apparently very hard to do considering Admiral King’s reputation for arrogance.

 Nimitz also cultivated a strong team of subordinates, such as Admirals Raymond A. Spruance and William F. “Bull” Halsey.

-Nimitz also developed a strong intelligence team which early on broke important Japanese codes that proved decisive during this critical period of the war.
+But Nimitz also invested in a strong intelligence team that early on broke important Japanese codes that proved decisive during this critical period of the war.

-It was from intelligence that Nimitz learned of Japanese movements that led to two critical battles.
-The first, the May 4 – 8, 1942 Battle of the Coral Sea, was a tactical win for the Japanese.
+It was from intelligence that Admiral Chester Nimitz learned of Japanese movements that led to two critical battles.
+The first, the May 4 – 8, 1942, Battle of the Coral Sea, was a tactical win for the Japanese.

-The battle was spurned on by Colonel Jimmy Doolittle’s air raid on Japan using land bombers launched from the decks of the U.S.S.
+The Battle of Midway was a result of Colonel Jimmy Doolittle’s air raid on Japan using land bombers launched from the decks of the U.S.S.
 Hornet.
 The raid, while having a limited military impact, incited the Japanese to attempt to expand their defensive perimeter by assailing the American base on the tiny atoll of Midway.